-Legitimation Code Theory (LCT) emerged as a framework for the study of knowledge and education and is now being used to analyse a growing range of social and cultural practices across increasingly different institutional and national contexts, both within and beyond education.
+Legitimation Code Theory (LCT) first emerged as a framework for the study of knowledge and education and is now being used to analyse a growing range of practices across diverse social fields, including education, law, politics, art, and public understanding of science.

-This website includes the principal papers setting out key concepts of LCT and substantive projects using these ideas to explore a wide range of issues in empirical research, as well as a host of useful information on discussion groups, seminars and conferences.
+This website includes papers setting out key concepts of LCT, publications from projects and PhD theses enacting these ideas in studies of a wide range of issues, and information on discussion groups, seminars and conferences.

 * Join the EMAIL FORUM to discuss ideas *